-The total support staff for the college, 7.2 FTE, provides support services to approximately 1,150 undergraduate and graduate students, to 6.1 FTE administrative and professional positions and to approximately 32 FTE tenure-track and adjunct faculty.
+The total support staff for the college, 7.2 FTE, provides support services to approximately 1,200 undergraduate and graduate students, to 6.1 FTE administrative and professional positions and to approximately 32 FTE tenure-track and adjunct faculty.
 The contributions of the support staff are crucial to the continued success of the college.

-D epartme ntal Base e Budget : Overviev N
+D epartmer ntal Base Budget : Overviev N

-Department Library Executive Provost
+Department Library - Executive Provost

-Index ex 418001 Program 04
+Index 418001 Program 04

-Base Budgets : 10-Year %
+Base Budgets 10-Year %

-1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change
+1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change

-3,199,982 3,350,438 3,466,927 3,652,762 3,929,808 4,061,042 4,311,209 4,533,601 4,769,791 5,090,294 5,434,986 69.84%
+3,350,438 3,466,927 3,652,762 3,929,808 4,061,042 4,311,209 4,533,601 4,769,791 5,090,294 5,434,986 6,083,200 81.56%

-The mission of the MSU Libraries is to serve as the primary center for information services, resources, and instruction in support of the teaching, research, and outreach missions of Montana State University-Bozeman.
-The MSU Libraries is an investment that continues to produce returns for the state; library resources are, for the most part, reusable by successive classes and generations of students and alumni.
+The mission of the MSU Libraries is to facilitate student and faculty success by providing access to information and knowledge in support of the teaching, research, and outreach missions of Montana State University.
+The MSU Libraries is both an investment and an asset that continues to produce returns for the State.
+Most library resources are reusable by successive classes and generations of students and alumni.
 MSU's library is without question the best agricultural, science, technical, medical (STM) library in the state.
 It is the information resource that will support Montana's future economy.

-The library returns great value to the university and state for the investment that is made in it and regularly consults with its various constituencies to seek counsel and affirm its anticipation and responsiveness to their needs.
-The library is central and essential to the university's tripartite mission of teaching, research, and service.
-It is particularly so in support of undergraduate-related teaching and learning and independent learning and discovery.
-The library also contributes through its instructional programs, its technology, and its collections to students' information literacy, which is a valuable commodity in the workplace as well as in the realm of citizenship.
-The university's students, faculty and researchers clearly tell us that availability and access to scholarly information is essential to their success; our strategy is to bring it to their desktops electronically whenever appropriate and possible.
+The library returns great value to the university and the State for the investment that is made in it.
+Through a regular program of assessment the library routinely consults with its constituencies to seek counsel and affirm its responsiveness to their changing needs.
+The library is central and essential to the university's mission of teaching, research, and service.
+It is particularly so in support of undergraduate learning and independent research and discovery.
+The library also contributes through its instructional programs, its use of technology, and its collections to students' information literacy, which is a valuable commodity in the workplace and the realm of citizenship.
+The university's students, faculty and researchers clearly tell us that access to scholarly information is essential to their success; our strategy is to bring it to their desktops electronically whenever possible.

+Appropriate KPIs:

+Ratios would be: expenditure per student; serials subscribed per student; monographs purchased per student; seats per student; staff per student

-Appropriate KPIs would be expenditure:student; serials subscribed:student, monographs purchased:student, seats:student, gate count, material checked out, material used in-house; web site activity; students receiving formal instruction; reference transactions; interlibrary loan transactions; staff:materials expenditure; staff:students.
+Other metrics: materials expenditures, gate count, web site activity, students receiving formal instruction, reference transactions, interlibrary loan transactions

-De epartmer ntal Base Budge t Overviev N Department Department VP Academic Affairs - Support Reserve Executive Provost Index 419011 Program 04 Base Budgets : 10-Year % 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 7,413 0 3,900 61 61 61 61 61 61 61 61 -99.18%
+D epartme ntal Base e Budget : Overviev w

+Departmen VP Academ nic Affairs - Support Re serve Executive Provost

+Index 419011 Program 04

+Base Budge ts: 10-Year %

+1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change

+0 3,900 61 61 61 61 61 61 61 61 61